jrmykolyn/goalist/README.md

 gl list --archive
 ```

 `list` may be invoked with the `--only` flag/argument.
-When provided with a series of comma delimited strings, `--only` limits the output of `list` to the the strings provided.
-Please note that the ID for each goal will always be displayed.
+When provided with a series of comma delimited strings, `--only` limits the output of `list` to the the properties which match the provided strings.

 ```
 gl list --only=title,status

-// Identifer: 1234567890
-// Title: My New Goal
+// title: My New Goal
-// Status: Incomplete
+// status: Incomplete
 ```

 ### `update` / `u`